-Excavation is required as part of the resurfacing works; however, this will be restricted to the A9 carriageway and trunk road boundary.
-To mitigate any adverse impacts on geology and soils, the following measures will be in place:
+Resurfacing works will be restricted to the A889 carriageway, and as such are not anticipated to result in change to or have an adverse impact on geology and soils.
+However, the layby improvement works include excavations and landscaping and the following mitigation measures are required:

-• The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable.

-- Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.
+- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Topsoil and subsoil reused on site will be spread evenly in a single layer 200mm in height to ensure the soil profile is maintained across the works location. - Multiple handling of soil derived from excavations will be minimised. - Topsoil reused on site will not be traversed by heavy machinery. - The Silt Toolbox Talk will be included in the Site Environmental Management Plan and delivered on site. - The extent and duration of exposed soil will be kept to the minimum required for the works. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.